Chrysto34/core-code/README.md

 Day3

-##1.
-Learn about binary, decimal and hexadecimal numbers
+1. #Learn about binary, decimal and hexadecimal numbers

 Decimal has a base of 10 for example 25 is 2x10 + 5x1, in the ones digit we have a one and in the 10 digits we have a 5.
 10 to the 0 is equal to one.
 Binary is a base 2 number system.